OpenNebula/docs/source/open_cluster_deployment/lxc_node/lxc_driver.rst

 Additional Attributes
 -----------------------

-The ``RAW`` attribute allows to add raw LXC configuration attributes to the final container deployment file.
-This allows to set configuration attributes that are not directly supported by OpenNebula.
+The ``RAW`` attribute allows us to add raw LXC configuration attributes to the final container deployment file.
+This permits us to set configuration attributes that are not directly supported by OpenNebula.

 .. code::